Dagon0577/DagonParser/README.md

 Open the /src/test/java folder, select any statement, and run the unit test.

 # Optimization point
-- Pure binary analysis, String is not generated if it is not necessary.
+- Pure byte stream analysis, String is not generated if it is not necessary.
-- Process all supported SQL and generate syntax tree directly after receiving the binary stream to avoid subsequent duplication of work.
+- Process all supported SQL, and directly generate the syntax tree after receiving the byte stream to avoid subsequent duplication of work.
 - Synchronous collection of relevant information such as SQL summary during grammar analysis.

 # Parsed statement